In the month of February, we will enjoy lots of fun activities. From Valentine’s Day to parent child nights, we have lots of activities planned.

 (1) The third tri-annual payments are due February 1.
 Please try to be prompt with your payments.

 (2) Make sure that your child’s extra clothes are complete and that they are appropriate for the weather.
 With the weather being cold, it is imperative that your child has adequate clothing for the weather conditions.

 (3) Please make sure that you send your child to school with outdoor clothing that includes a warm coat, hat, mittens (not gloves), snow pants and boots when necessary.
 Make sure that all clothing is clearly marked.
 We go outside everyday, unless it is less than 25 degrees.

 (4) If your child’s class goes outside first, please make sure that you arrive at school on time with your child dressed and ready to go outside.
 Please also make sure that your child had a pair of indoor shoes.

 (5) Refer to your February calendar for parent/child nights for all 3-year old and 4-year old classes.

 (6) Don’t forget that Scholastic Book orders are due on February 18th.

-(7) Don’t forget that we are closed on Friday, February 15thfor a staff institute day and Monday, February 18thfor President’s Day.
+(7) Don’t forget that we are closed on Monday, February 17th for President’s Day.